TITLE 77: PUBLIC HEALTH

 C) Traffic on the downslope side of the fill area shall be minimal to reduce compaction.
 All work shall be performed from the ends and upslope side.
 Compaction of the natural soil downslope will reduce the lateral movement of the effluent.

 D) The fill shall not be placed on frozen ground or when the soil is wet.
 Moisture content of the soil is very important when filling.
 Site preparation shall not take place when the soil is too wet.
-To check moisture content, take a soil sample from the plow layer (7 to 8 inches) and roll it between the palms of the hands.
+To check moisture content, a soil sample may be taken from the plow layer (7 to 8 inches) and rolled between the palms of the hands.
 If the soil rolls into a ribbon, it is too wet to prepare.
 If the soil crumbles, site preparation can then proceed.

 1) Bedding Material.
 The bedding material shall be clean gravel or clean stone that is free of mud, silt, or clay, with particle size ranging from ¾ inch minimum to 4 inches maximum.
 The bedding material shall extend the full width of the trench and to a depth of at least 6 inches below the bottom of the distribution line.
 The bedding material shall extend at least 2 inches above the top of the distribution line.